GabyGold67/MomentaryPushButtonsAsSwitches/README.md

 ### Return value:
 true: the object detachment procedure and timer entry removal was successful.
-false: the object detachment and/or entry removal was rejected by the system.
+false: the object detachment and/or entry removal was rejected by the O.S..
 ### Use example:
 **`myDButton.end();`**